 The problem with budgeting is that you have to design a budget and then follow it, which means tracking every single dollar that you spend.

 There are a lot of apps out there, like the Level Money App, that help you build a budget and track your expenses.
-Unfortunately, the Level Money app is no more, leaving its users to find a new way to develop their budgets.
+Unfortunately, the Level Money app was shut down in September of 2017, leaving its users to find a new way to develop their budgets.

 Table of Contents